vivianevieira/dog-trainer-app/README.md

 # DogNet

-A full stack CRM application for dog trainers that allows users to add clients to a database and manage details about each client.
+A full stack CRM application for dog trainers that allows users to add clients to a database and manage details and activities for each client.

 ## technologies used
 * HTML5
 * CSS3
 * JavaScript
 * React
+* Node.js
+* Express
+* PostgreSQL
-* AWS
+* AWS S3
 * Bootstrap 5

 ## live demo